 The northern lights are visible all year long.
 It’s just because daylight hours are so few in winter, and you need it to be dark, that winter is the best time to view them.
-I don’t know the exact science, but solar flares from the sun are what cause the northern lights to happen.
+I don’t know the exact science, but solar flares from the sun are what causes the northern lights to happen.
 Which also means that it’s a bit of a guessing game as to when or if you will see them.
 I have gone out on nights that nothing has happened, and nights where they were out in all their majesty for all of 10 minutes, to nights where they are out for hours dancing across the sky in every direction you can possibly look.

 Few things you can do to maximize your chances –

-- Get an Aurora forecast app, my favourite is called Aurora Forecast.
+- Get an Aurora forecast app, my favorite is called Aurora Forecast.
 This will show you where the aurora will be visible.
 The app will also show you the KP index, which is how they measure the solar flares coming into the atmosphere, the higher the number the brighter and more spectacular they will be.
 It will also give you a time frame when it will be the most active.

 - Search Facebook for a local Aurora hunters’ group or photography group.
 They usually know when and where are the best spots around to view them.

 It might sound like a lot of work for a little payoff, but let me assure you, it is well worth the effort, and missed sleep.
 Standing there under the dancing lights is an experience you will never forget.